Transit Truths Icon

 Transit Truth: Via microtransit provides less service at a higher cost

-Plano and Irving said they're looking at Via to replace DART.
-Let's see how they're doing in Arlington.
+Addison, Plano, and Irving said they're looking at Via to replace DART.
+Let's see how Via is doing in Arlington.

 Subsidy per rider